 Though not accredited by the Better Business Bureau, National Life holds an A+ rating from BBB.
-That rating generally means that National Life is responsive to complaints filed with BBB by consumers.
+That rating generally means that National Life is responsive to consumer complaints filed with BBB.

-The total number of BBB complaints for National Life seems a little higher than average for a company its size.
+The total number of BBB complaints for National Life seems slightly higher than average for a company its size.
 In consumer ratings on BBB’s site, National Life earns just under two stars (out of five), in a sample size including 27 reviews.

 What Products Does National Life Group Offer?

 National Life’s main focus is life insurance, with a variety of term, whole life, universal life, indexed universal life, and variable universal life policies available from the company.

 National Life also markets retirement products and services and annuities.